cdklabs/cdk-nag/API.md

 ## struct NagLoggerErrorData  <a id="cdk-nag-nagloggererrordata"></a>

-Data for onError method of an I.
+Data for onError method of an INagLogger.